Resource impact summary report

 Population covered

-Table 2 shows the number of adults eligible for metformin and SGLT-2s in England.
+Table 2 shows the number of adults eligible for metformin and SGLT-2 inhibitors in England.
 The prevalence of diabetes is based on Department of Health and Social Care Fingertips data.
 There is a tab within the template that shows the prevalence of diabetes by integrated care board if users wish to use these instead.
-The proportion of people with type 2 diabetes is based on Diabetes UK’s statistics, and the proportion of people receiving pharmacological treatment is based on Clinical Practice Research Datalink December 2023 dataset.
+The proportion of people with type 2 diabetes is based on Diabetes UK’s statistics, and the proportion of people receiving pharmacological treatment is based on the Clinical Practice Research Datalink December 2023 dataset.

 Details